Customizr Theme Options : Front Page

 - Demo slider Click on Create a slider and actually create a slider now.

 - Auto-generated slider from your blog posts Do not bother with slider creation.
 Let Customizr do it for you with your latest blog posts.
 Just choose the number of posts to show, the kind of posts to display, whether title and excerpt should be shown, where to link the post and the button text.

-- Choose the slider options, full-width or boxed (see more information about the slider layout), delay between slides.
+- Choose the slider options, full-width or boxed (see more information about the slider layout), transition speed (delay between slides ).
 (Note: To remove the demo slider : select “No slider” from the dropdown list.)

 - Choose the slider height, choose whether to apply to all sliders, and whether to replace the default image height.

 - Enable or disable the featured pages from your front page.
 Featured pages are enabled by default.

 - Check/uncheck the Show images option for featured pages.
 The image displayed for a featured page is the one set as “featured image” for your page.
 (Note: If you did not set any featured image, the theme will select the first image included or associated with the page.)
 If there are no images at all associated with the page, then a holder picture will be displayed.